• Skip to main content

 When I was a kid, the creeks were full of minnows.
 I always worked hard to catch them but there were so many species.
 The Nature Center Creeks don’t seem to have very many, if any minnows.
 I am not sure why that is.
 None the less, we always have lots of fun finding crawfish and salamanders.

+The Warner parks are such a wonderful part of Nashville.
 I always have to force them to leave because they are never ready to go!
 I hope that every kid gets to enjoy activities in nature like playing in ponds and creeks.
-If you are in the Nashville area, the Edwin Warner Park Nature Center is definitely worth a visit- actually many, many visits!
+If you are in Nashville or near the Davidson Country area, the Edwin Warner Park Nature Center is definitely worth a visit- actually many, many visits!

 Related Posts: